Anupam4058/Prediction-Using-Supervised-ML/README.md

 split a dataset into two subsets: one for training a machine learning model and the other for testing its performance.
- With Train accuracy: 0.9484509249326872 and Test accuracy: 0.93676610433650 In this Project I have used simple linear regression to achieve our goal.
+ With Train accuracy: 0.9484509249326872 and Test accuracy: 0.93676610433650